Warrant officer (United States): Current requirements and duties

 The present role of a chief warrant officer in the United States Marine Corps is to fulfill the responsibilities as a high-rank "subject matter expert" within their chosen military occupation specialty, with the additional authority of a commissioned officer.
 The chief warrant officers commonly provide their respective Marine units and sections.

-Currently, there are three selection program distinctions, with each having its own separate qualifications: infantry, recruiter and regular warrant officer.
-Both active-duty and reserve enlisted (non-commissioned officers) are accepted into the regular program, but infantry weapons officers—commonly known as Marine Gunners—and recruiters are only selected from the active-duty component.
+Currently, there are three selection program distinctions, with each having its own separate qualifications: infantry weapons officer, recruiting officer, and regular warrant officer.
+Both active-duty and reserve enlisted (non-commissioned officers) are accepted into the regular program, but infantry weapons officers—commonly known as Marine Gunners—and recruiting officers are only selected from the active-duty component.
 The regular Warrant Officer Selection Program requires a minimum of eight years of enlistment upon date of appointment (not commissioned), proof and/or demonstration of their 'exceedingly technical proficiency' within their MOS field, and achieved the rank and pay grade of sergeant (E-5) or above.
-The recruiter's selection is that they must be a minimum rank of staff sergeant (E-6) and hold the MOS 8412, career recruiter, as well as have served a successful recruiting tour as an 8412.
-Staff sergeants will be appointed to the rank of WO, while the gunnery sergeants will commissioned as CWO2.
-The time in service requirements remain the same of 8 years.
+The recruiting officer selection requires a minimum time in service requirement of 8 years, a minimum grade of staff sergeant (E-6), and hold the MOS 8412, Career Recruiter, as well as have served a successful recruiting tour as an 8412.
+Staff sergeants will be appointed to the rank of WO, while gunnery sergeants (or higher) may be commissioned as CWO2, based on the needs of the Marine Corps each year.

-However, an infantry weapons officer requires a minimum of sixteen years in MOS 0300 (Infantry) and has achieved at least the rank and grade of gunnery sergeant (E-7).
-These gunners are commissioned as a chief warrant officer 2 directly from enlisted and wear the Bursting Bomb on their left collar.
+However, an infantry weapons officer currently requires a minimum of 8 years time in service, holds at minimum the grade of gunnery sergeant (E-7) with at least one year time in grade, and is assigned to infantry staff noncommissioned officer MOSs 0321, 0363, 0369, or 0372.
+Gunners are commissioned as a chief warrant officer-2 directly from their enlisted grade, and wear the bursting bomb on their left collar.

 When Marines are selected for the program, they are given additional leadership and management training during the Warrant Officer Basic Course (WOBC), conducted at The Basic School in Quantico, Virginia.